-Patients and their families react to the diagnosis and treatment of cancer in a variety of ways.
+Patients and their families react to the diagnosis and treatment of cancer in a variety of ways that impact their mental health.
 It is normal to feel worried, sad, angry, anxious, or isolated when affected by a serious illness.
 You might also have feelings of loss — of your health or of control in your life.

-The emotions related to cancer can vary from person to person and from one day to the next.
+The emotions and mental health concerns related to cancer can vary from person to person and from one day to the next.
 At Memorial Sloan Kettering, we provide counseling services to help you cope with the range of feelings you, and the people close to you, may experience.

 - diagnosing and treating the psychiatric complications of cancer and treatments